Restore your body’s balance with Osteopathy

 - Relief from acute or chronic headaches and migraines

 - Reduced scars and adhesions (bands of scar tissue)

 - Help with trauma resulting from accidents (sports injuries, motor vehicle injuries, etc.)

 Craniosacral Therapy (CST)

-CST is the gentlest osteopathic technique developed by founder of Osteopathy.
-It’s a non invasive type of bodywork that relieves compression in the bones of the head that are connected by sutures, sacrum and spinal column.
+CST is the gentlest osteopathic technique developed by the founder of Osteopathy.
+It’s a non-invasive type of bodywork that relieves compression in the bones of the head that are connected by sutures, sacrum and spinal column.

 Treatment provides a very gentle manipulation within the Cranial Sacral area to calm, relax and heal.
 Craniosacral therapy can have a profound effect on the body by improving the circulation of all body fluids.
-Especially cerebro – spinal fluid ( CSF ) that protects spinal cord and brain and brings nutrition to our brain.
+Especially cerebrospinal fluid (CSF) that protects the spinal cord and brain and brings nutrition to our brain.
 Another benefit is calming the nervous system and removing patterns of strain anywhere in the body.
-Duo to the gentle approach CST is recommended for babies and children.
-For more info please click here.
+Due to the gentle approach, CST is recommended for babies and children.

 What conditions do we treat with Craniosacral Therapy?